 Restaurants owners use many metrics for consistent evaluation of independent restaurants as well as the industry collectively.
 The National Restaurant Association uses them to provide meaningful insight into the industry’s health and what to expect in the future.
 The four key performance indicators include sales, traffic, labor, and capital expenditures.
 These areas will break down into many smaller and more specific restaurant metrics to drive decision making and self-evaluation.
 Each metric provides something unique regarding your restaurant’s performance.
+Some of them you can track in your restaurant POS system if it has an admin panel with robust analytics and reporting.
 They can help you avoid many of the costly mistakes that cause restaurants to close, such as poor cash flow management, tax complications, and labor mismanagement.

 1. Food cost percentage

 Food costs will directly impact your bottom line.
 It can minimize or maximize your profit margin because any food wasted is also money wasted.
 Use the food cost formula to identify major operational concerns such as excess waste, incorrect pricing, or inconsiderate purchasing.
-For a better control over your operations, we suggest you calculate your food cost per recipe and overall restaurant food cost percentage weekly.
+For a better control over your operations, we suggest youand overall restaurant food cost percentage weekly.

 Food cost percentage = (Beginning inventory + purchases – ending inventory / total revenue) x 100